 Warmer greys with a transition into ‘greige’ continue to feature in interior spaces and keep spaces light and bright without the cool sensation of more traditional greys.
 This small bathroom takes tiling right to the ceiling, drawing the eye upwards to make maximum use of the space.

 As calming as the sea, aqua is the perfect colour to recede into the background like waves, without dominating the space.
-Paired with light colour timbers and natural textures in soft furnishings, add the occasional highlights of bolder colours or metallics in a cushion or lamp.
+Paired with light colour timbers and natural textures in soft furnishings, add the occasional highlights of bolder colours, natural glass or metallics with the addition of objects, a cushion or lamp.

-Adding touches of pink gives warmth, without coming on too strong - particularly in the on-trend Millennial Pink shades that seem here to stay.
-Rather than painting a whole wall or room, simply highlight architectural features as seen here, which add interest and work well with the white base.
+Adding touches of pink gives warmth, without coming on too strong.
+If you’re feeling bold, try colour drenching to envelope a space in colour or, rather than painting a whole wall or room, simply highlight architectural features, which add interest and hero fine details.

 Black and white is a chic look in any style of interior – from crisp modern to classical period architecture dominated spaces.
 Adding details and accessories black lends a contemporary edge and punctuates a room with style, rather than it closing in.
 Use matte black for patina, high gloss, glass or ceramic for a bit of glam.